 So, we now have the basic building blocks to achieve a variety of effects – by changing colours and opacities in each Adjustment Layer you’ll be able to adapt these to work with numerous images.

-In the next post we’ll look at some effects for working with highlights and lighter images.
-And cover bouncing our effects between documents.
+Next lets take a look at some effects for working with highlights and lighter images, and cover bouncing our effects between documents.

 By reducing the tonal range in the shadow regions and introducing a deliberate cast we established the building blocks of our look.
 Now let’s look at some additional techniques for working with lighter images and highlight areas.